The following appeared in a business magazine.

 Thus, the author has reached a hasty conclusion based on assuming positive answers to questions concerning: the reliability of the proper quantification of the term 'numerous'; dismissing other reasons for health problems among consumers; assumptions of reliability and authenticity of the conducted tests; reasons for overlooking certain chemicals, despite they being common.
 The author can strengthen his claim by quoting in numbers - the population consuming and being affected by canned tuna.
 In addition to quantification, the author can solely attribute the health-problems to the chemicals in food-items by conducting a medical survey.
 Also, no preconceived notion must reflect the decision about the effect of chemicals.
 They are to be determined experimentally first and then correlated with other aspects.
 Only if these questions are answered and a thorough explanation is given, can this author's argument be considered pragmatic.

-- All parents should be required to volunteer time to their children's schools.Write a response in which you discuss the extent to which you agree or disagree with the recommendation and explain your reasoning for the position you take.
-In developing and s 78
+- Universities should require every student to take a variety of courses outside the student's field of study.Write a response in which you discuss the extent to which you agree or disagree with the claim.
+In developing and supporting your position, be sure 67

 Sentence: Thus, the author has reached a hasty conclusion based on assuming positive answers to questions concerning: the reliability of the proper quantification of the term 'numerous'; dismissing other reasons for health problems among consumers; assumptions of reliability and authenticity of the conducted tests; reasons for overlooking certain chemicals, despite they being common.